25th GLAAD Media Awards

 The 25th GLAAD Media Awards was the 2014 annual presentation of the GLAAD Media Awards, presented by GLAAD honoring the 2013 season.
 The awards honored films, television shows, musicians and works of journalism that fairly and accurately represent the LGBT community and issues relevant to the community.
 The 25th Annual GLAAD Media Awards honored 93 nominees in 20 English-language categories and 37 nominees in nine Spanish-language categories.

 The nominees were announced on January 30, 2014.
-The awards were presented in two separate ceremonies; at The Beverly Hilton in Los Angeles on April 12, 2014, and at the Waldorf Astoria in New York City on May 3, 2014.
+The awards were presented in two separate ceremonies; at The Beverly Hilton in Beverly Hills, California on April 12, 2014, and at the Waldorf Astoria in New York City on May 3, 2014.

 Winners and nominees

 The winners are indicated in bold.